 Drilling a lock doesn’t need precision tools, but it does require a well-maintained drill and various drill bit sizes.

-- A variable-speed power drill has the power to penetrate the lock.
+- A variable-speed power drill that has the power to penetrate the lock.

 - Grab a selection of high-speed steel (HSS) drill bits.
 Start with a ⅛-inch bit for the initial hole and a ¼-inch to step it up.